7rebux/league-tools/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ### Installation
 You can work with this project by cloning it or [downloading the code](/archive/main.zip).
+Also make sure that you have installed Node.js ([Download](https://www.npmjs.com/get-npm)).

 After downloading it make sure to navigate to the folder and run the following command to install the missing node modules:
 ```batch